IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 Finally, the IETF LLC Board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
 The default transparency rule arrived at during the IASA 2.0 design process is detailed above in {{principles}}.
 The Board will need to establish how it will meet that commitment.

 # IETF LLC Board Membership, Selection and Accountability {#board}

+The section outlines the composition of the IETF LLC Board, selection of IETF LLC Board Directors, and related details.

 ## Board Composition {#board-composition}